Unthrottled/ultra-marathon/content/nextchapter.md

 # Foreign Experiences

 I have been leading a fairly white-bread life so far.
-Do not get me wrong, being plain is great and not experiencing adversity is the only thing I have known.
+Do not get me wrong, being plain is great.
+Not experiencing adversity is the only thing I have known.
 However, I feel like I am missing out on various character building exercises.
 Being a white late-twenties middle-class male living in America, basically means that I am invisible.
 Nothing really spectacular jumps out on paper.
 Yes, my qualifications are good, and I am grateful for that, but I do not stand out.